andrebask/thesis/07 - chapter2.md

 ### Scala's Continuations
 An other approach to implement first-class continuations is to transform programs into continuation passing-style (CPS).
 The standard CPS-transform is a whole-program transformation, in which all explicit or implicit return statements are replaced by function calls and all state is kept in closures, completely bypassing the stack.
 For a stack-based architecture like the JVM, this is not a good fit.
 Considering that manually written CPS code shows that only a small number of functions in a program actually need to pass along continuations, Tiark Rompf, Ingo Maier and Martin Odersky developed a selective CPS transform for the Scala programming language that is applied only where it is actually needed, and allows to maintain a regular, stack-based runtime discipline for the majority of code.
-Thus, they made use of Scala’s pluggable typing facilities and introduce a type annotation, so that the CPS transform could be carried out by the compiler on the basis of expression types (i.e. it is a type-directed transformation).
-As a side effect, this by design avoids the performance problems associated with implementations of delimited continuations in terms of undelimited ones.

-Because of the code transformation performed by the continuations compiler plugin, there are some control constructs that can not be used when calling a CPS function.
+Thus, they made use of Scala’s pluggable typing facilities and introduce a type annotation, so that the CPS transform could be carried out by the compiler on the basis of expression types (i.e. it is type-directed).
+An advantage of this technique is that by design it avoids the performance problems associated with implementations of delimited continuations in terms of undelimited ones.
+However, there are some drawbacks.
+Because of the global transformation performed by the continuations compiler plugin, there are some control constructs that can not be used when calling a CPS function.

-Using return statements in a CPS function is unlikely to do what you expect, and may cause type mismatch compiler errors, so you should not use them.
+For instance, using return statements in a CPS function may cause type mismatch compiler errors, thus is better to avoid using them.
+The compiler plugin does not handle try blocks, so it is not possible to catch exceptions within CPS code.

-The compiler plugin does not handle try blocks, so you can't catch exceptions within CPS code.
-Those exceptions will be propagated out to the enclosing reset block and can be caught there - unless the continuation is suspended and executed later, in which case any exceptions would be propagated to the reset block of the code doing that later execution.

-Capturing delimited continuations inside a while loop turns the loop basically into a general recursive function.
-Basically each invocation of shift within a looping construct allocates another stack frame, so after "looping" many times you will likely get a StackOverflowError.

-Some looping constructs can not be used with a shift inside them.
-In a reset block you can do anything, but shifts are not allowed everywhere.
-The limitation is that everything on the call path between a shift and its enclosing reset must be "shift-aware".
+There are also some issues with looping constructs.
+Capturing delimited continuations inside a while loop turns the loop into a general recursive function.
+Therefore each invocation of shift within a looping construct allocates another stack frame, so after many iterations it is likely to get a stack overflow.
+Moreover, some looping constructs can not be used with a shift inside them, because everything on the call path between a shift and its enclosing reset must be CPS-transformed.
 That rules out the regular foreach, map and filter methods because they know nothing about continuations, so they can't call closures containing shift.

 ### Pettyjohn et al. technique
 blablabla